elisemomo/kops-k8s/README.md

 3. Kops compete with managed kubernestes services like EKS, AKS and GKE

-4. Kops is cheaper than the others.
+4. Kops is cheaper than the others..

 5. Kops create production ready K8S.